The Merrimack Conservation Partnership (MCP) today released a request for proposals for its 2019 grant programs:

 Projects must be located in the towns listed on the website to be eligible to apply for funding.

-Completed applications must be received no later than 5:00 p.m. on August 30, 2018.
-Completed applications can be submitted electronically to email@example.com.
-Completed applications may also be sent by mail, and must be postmarked no later than August 30, 2018.
-Mail applications to: Connie Colton, Society for the Protection of New Hampshire Forests, 54 Portsmouth Street, Concord, NH 03301.
-Successful grant applicants will be notified in October 2018.
+Completed applications must be received no later than 5:00 p.m. on August 30, 2019.
+Completed applications may be submitted electronically to email@example.com.
+Completed applications may also be sent by mail, and must be postmarked no later than August 30, 2019.
+Mail applications to Connie Colton, Society for the Protection of New Hampshire Forests, 54 Portsmouth Street, Concord, NH 03301.
+Successful grant applicants will be notified in October 2019.